 The idea of “hate crime” and “hate speech” goes back to the 1960s.
 A “hate crime”, according to Wikipedia as of April 2019 is “(also known as a bias-motivated crime or bias crime) is a prejudice-motivated crime which occurs when a perpetrator targets a victim because of his or her membership (or perceived membership) in a certain social group or race.”

 “Counter-terrorism” is the modern element of justifying the military-industrial-surveillance terrorism-congressional (MISCC) complex.
 After September 11, 2001 governments and commercially-controlled media promoted the concept of the “war on terror”, causing a boom for the MISCC in general, in particular for manufacturers of weapons and mass surveillance equipment.

 Anti-semitism, like its close relative “Holocaust Denier”, is another etymological misnomer with no clear meaning.
-In the current widespread and weaponized form it is used to demonize people deemed to be threatening to cherished Judaic official narratives and to close down rational debate.
+In the current widespread and weaponized form it is used to demonize people deemed to be threatening to Judaic narratives and to close down rational debate.
 A more accurate description of those it is applied to would be “people who organized Jews don’t like.”

 Accordingly the slur’s purveyors have had to up the ante and resort to shut er down censorship and attacks on the 1st Amendment.
 This is turn is facilitating burgeoning demand toward work around counter-platforms.

 Roger Waters was quoted in 2016 as stating about the music industry that “My industry has been particularly recalcitrant in even raising a voice [against Israel].
 There’s me and Elvis Costello, Brian Eno, Manic Street Preachers, one or two others, but there’s nobody in the United States where I live.
 I’ve talked to a lot of them, and they are scared s***less.
 If they say something in public they will no longer have a career.
 They will be destroyed.”